YoanaBast/healthy_meals/README.md

 ```
 ### 2. Virtual Environment
 **Check if a venv already exists:**
-- If you created a project in your IDE **before cloning**, it may have already created a virtual environment.
+- If you created a project in your IDE, it may have already created a virtual environment.
 - Look in the project folder for a `venv/` (or similarly named) directory.
 - You can also check the IDE’s Python interpreter settings to see if a venv is active.